ververica/vvctl/README.md

 ### Installation via script

-On macOS and Linux you can use a script to download the latest release:
+You can use a script to download the latest release or to update your current installation.

+On **macOS** and **Linux**, copy and paste in your terminal:

 ```sh
 sh -c "$(curl -fsSL https://raw.githubusercontent.com/ververica/vvctl/main/install.sh)"
 ```

-On windows you can use a powershell script:
+On **Windows**, copy and paste the next code in your PowerShell terminal:

 ```sh
 Set-ExecutionPolicy Bypass -Scope Process -Force; iex (irm 'https://raw.githubusercontent.com/ververica/vvctl/main/install.ps1')